San Diego Attorney Specializing in Eviction Defense & Tenants Rights

 Tenants' rights are real, but they are often ignored.

-Even a small dispute with the landlord can become a critical threat to a tenant’s rights.
-When the relationship with the landlord goes sour, tenants can quickly be exposed harm.
+Even a small dispute with the landlord can become a critical threat to a tenant's rights.
+When your relationship with the landlord goes sour, a tenant can quickly be exposed to harm.
 Being forced to leave your home because of an eviction brings drastic disruption to your life.
 Finding a new place to live within a matter of days, moving expenses, changing schools for children, entanglement in the legal system, damage to your credit, time lost from work, and psychological stress are just some of the common consequences of an eviction, but they are not inevitable.

 To fully benefit from the protections the law provides, many times tenants need a lawyer.